Testing for Acidity

 7 is neutral, and less than 7 is increasingly acidic, with 4.6 being the accepted cut off for safe preserving, so less than 4.6 is considered "high acid" for home preserving purposes.

 Simply cut a small piece of the test strip, and touch to some of your preserves, prior to bottling.
-The strip started "yellow" and very quickly changed to "orange", indicating a PH of 4 or even lower.
+In this case, the pH up around 6.5 and this would be dangerous to preserve without a pressure canner or the addition of lemon juice or another acid.

 Didn't find the information you need?
 Please try another category from the menu or use our search function to find what you are looking for.
 If you require further assistance please contact us.